luciankahn/helpfrog/README.md

 # helpfrog
-Find and rate nearby social services in NYC.
+Find, map, and rate nearby social services in NYC.